Punches thrown at faceoff before Paul-Diaz fight

 Diaz and Paul were mostly on the outskirts of the skirmish.

 The news conference got heated when a member of Paul's Betr media team egged Diaz on with a question, saying he couldn't wait for Paul to knock Diaz out.
-The same person talked trash about Diaz's brother Nick, another UFC veteran, at a press conference in May.
+The same person talked trash about Diaz's brother, Nick, another UFC veteran, at a news conference in May.

-"That security guard who got clowned on stage with Nate, he's the one who started the s---," said Chris Avila, Diaz's teammate who fights ex-UFC veteran Jeremy Stephens on Saturday.
+"That security guard who got clowned on stage with Nate, he's the one who started the s---," said Chris Avila, Diaz's teammate who squares off with ex-UFC fighter Jeremy Stephens on Saturday.
 "He needs his ass whooped."